feedmepos/se-take-home-assignment/README.md

 ### Tips on completing this task
 - Testing, testing and testing.
 Make sure the deliverable is functioning and meet all the requirements.
-- Do not over engineering, try to scope your working hour within 3 hours (1 hour per day).
-You may document all the optimization that you think good to implement.
+- Do not over engineering or bring in all the fancy tech stuff, try to scope your working hour within 3 hours (1 hour per day).
+You may document all the optimization or technology concern that you think good to implement.
 - Complete the implementation as clean as possible, clean code is a strong plus point.